 “This training has been very helpful for us to better understand each other’s skills,” said JGSDF Maj.
 Tomohito Urakawa, company commander for 3rd Company, 42nd Regiment, 8th Division, Western Army.
 “The Marines conduct training very, very seriously.
 We have an interest in the Marine Corps’ abilities, and we feel that they can make us better.”

-“My mission is to liaise with any unit outside the Marine Corps that would use Marine Corps close air support assets and fire support,” said Capt.
-Stephen L. Walker, a native of Morganton, North Carolina, and a field artillery officer with 5th ANGLICO, III MEF Headquarters Group, III MEF.
+“My mission is to liaise with any unit outside the Marine Corps that would use Marine Corps close air support assets and fire support,” said U.S. Marine Capt.
+Stephen L. Walker, a field artillery officer with 5th ANGLICO, III MEF Headquarters Group, III MEF.
 “I provide that coordination and that fire support for that unit.
-The JGSDF don’t have joint terminal air controllers, so I provide that skill set for them.”
+The JGSDF don’t have joint terminal air controllers, so I provide that skillset for them.”

 Forest Light demonstrates the continued commitment of the U.S. and Japan to increase interoperability of their armed forces and maintain a strong partnership.

-“We’re increasing our bilateral partnerships with the Japanese in order to further their ability to provide internal defense throughout their home islands,” said Ziemba.
+“We’re increasing our bilateral partnerships with the Japanese in order to further their ability to provide internal defense throughout their home islands,” said Ziemba, from Warner Robins, Georgia.
 “I like to say that they always train for playing a home game, where as we always play away games.”

 At the end of the training, both the Marines and JGSDF gained a better understanding of how each other operate and will be better equipped to work together in any potential future events.

-“It gives us a better understanding of how our staffs will work together,” said Walker.
+“It gives us a better understanding of how our staffs will work together,” said Walker, from Morganton, North Carolina.
 “They see what we bring to the fight and what we can offer.
 We are continuing to build our coalition partnerships in the Pacific.”